pschmied/udacity-poker/README.md

 # poker

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to score a collection of poker hands

 ## Usage

-FIXME
+(poker [["AC" "AD" "AH" "AS"] ["2S" "3S" "4S" "5S" "6S"]])

 ## License

-Copyright © 2012 FIXME

-Distributed under the Eclipse Public License, the same as Clojure.
+Public domain.
+Use at own risk.